-- High Quality Teaching and Learning All teachers are responsible for the learning and progress of every child in their class, including those with DSEN.
-Pupils are also encouraged to take responsibility and accountability for their own learning. - An inclusive, differentiated and personalised approach to enable all learners, including those with DSEN, to engage with all aspects of school life.
-This accounts for all types of learner and whole school topic themes inspire and enthuse the learning. - Class teachers plan a progressive curriculum to support pupils with accessing the curriculum with the appropriate level of content and support. - Teaching Assistants are fully involved in the planning and assessment processes in school, taking an active role in differentiating learning to enable pupils to engage in lessons.
+- High Quality Teaching and Learning All teachers are responsible for the learning and progress of every child in their class, including those with SEND.
+Pupils are also encouraged to take responsibility and accountability for their own learning. - An inclusive, differentiated and personalised approach to enable all learners, including those with SEND, to engage with all aspects of school life.
+This accounts for all types of learner and class topic themes inspire and enthuse the learning, helping pupil to make connections. - Class teachers plan a progressive curriculum to support pupils with accessing the curriculum with the appropriate level of content and support. - Teaching Assistants are fully involved in the planning and assessment processes in school, taking an active role in differentiating learning to enable pupils to engage in lessons.] - An inclusive approach to enable all learners, including those with SEND, to engage with all aspects of school life.